 Music permeates every nook and cranny of the city, from Historic RCA Studio B (where Willie Nelson and Dolly Parton cut songs), to the chic Belle Meade neighborhood peppered with stars’ mansions, to Lower Broadway, packed with bars and clubs projecting fiddle chords and love ’em or leave ’em lyrics.
 The renowned Grand Ole Opry beckons aspiring singers, musicians and songwriters, and the Country Music Hall of Fame and Museum honors those who make it big.
-When debating what to do, the options are endless.
 You can catch a glimpse of tomorrow’s country legends on the stages of at least two dozen clubs and attend live radio show broadcasts that welcome the public.
 Even The Hermitage, President Andrew Jackson’s antebellum home, gives a nod to music—its driveway curiously resembles the shape of a guitar.
 Souvenir and boot shops are plentiful, and a shopping excursion might result in a hard-to-find vinyl demo or a rhinestone jacket.

 By CarThree major interstates pass through Nashville.
 Near the heart of the city these highways combine to form a near circle around downtown.
 Convenient exits provide easy access to major city streets.

 The main north-south route is I-65.
 Closely parallel is the US 31 corridor, which divides into US 31E and US 31W north of Nashville, US 31 and Alt.
 US 31 to the south, and I-24 to the west.

 East-west access comes primarily from transcontinental I-40.
 A close companion is US 70, another route that spans a considerable portion of the nation; east of Nashville it splinters into US 70N and US 70S.